itscodenation/flw1-rps-20-21-starter/README.md

 - [ ] Make your site live on gh-pages

 ### JavaScript
-- [ ] Add a click handler that displays the value of the input within the div with the id `#userChoice`
+- [ ] Add a click handler that displays the value of the input within a div

 ### HTML and CSS